 The Nursing 496 Independent Study (NURS 496) involves independent theory course work (i.e., no clinical component).
 The student has the responsibility of initiating a Request for Assignment to NURS 496 in writing before the beginning of the semester for which NURS 496 is requested.
 Students will have completed all 300-level courses prior to enrollment in NURS 496.
-Exceptions to this policy must be cleared through the Associate Dean for Undergraduate Education or the Commonwealth Campus Coordinator for Nursing Program/s.
+Exceptions to this policy must be cleared through the Associate Dean for Undergraduate Nursing Education or the campus Director for Undergraduate Nursing Education.
 The student should request the specific number of semester credits to be assigned.